JMJustas/git-lecture/slides/slides.md

 ---
 ## Pull requests: description
+- Recommended pattern:
     - **WHY**: Describe the intent of the PR
     - **HOW**: Describe your solution
     - Describe any gotchas/quirks you've encountered when working
     - Include a link to your issue tracker(e.g. JIRA)
-- **Issue/Cause/Solution** is also a nice structure for bugfix PRs
+- **Issue/Cause/Solution** pattern works nice for bugfix PRs
+- If there are any questions from reviewers - the PR description needs to be updated
 ---
 ## Pull requests: reviewing a PR
 - Read description and intention of the PR thoroughly.